Ardgillan Castle: Facilities and activities for visitors

-Paws at Ardgillan (formerly)
+Dog-friendly café

-From 2016 to 2019, Paws at Ardgillan was open on the castle's gardens.
+From 2016 to 2019, Paws at Ardgillan operated within the castle's gardens.
 Housed in the former gardener's cottage, it was "a new café that gives dog walkers the opportunity to dine with their dogs".
 The dog-friendly facility was one of the first in Ireland and was the first feature of its kind in a municipal park in the country.
 This initiative meant that dog walkers could sit with their dogs at a café table while dining.

-This café was not profitable and was shut down in 2019 due to food safety concerns.
+The café was not profitable and closed in 2019.

-It has since re-opened but does no longer accommodate dogs.